ovimihai/redis-ru101-course-notes/Week-1.md

 - used for primary access to data values
 - Unique
 - Binary Safe: "Foo", 42, 3.1215.
 0xff, any sequence of bytes
-- Up to 512MB in size, super long keys not recomanded
+- Up to 512MB in size, super long keys not remanded

 ### Key Spaces
 - no classic databases but uses Logical databases
 - Logical database
     - single flat key space
     - no automatic separation of key names
-    - keep it simple, no namespacing complexity
+    - keep it simple, no namespaces complexity
     - identified by a zero-based index
     - default db is: `Database zero`
     - best suited for different key spaces for the same application
     - Restrictions
         - Redis cluster supports only 0
-        - many tools asume you use only db0
+        - many tools assume you use only db0

 ### Key names structure
     - can use a separator like `:`
-        - `user:id:followes` - `user:100:followers`
+        - `user:id:followers` - `user:100:followers`
     - make sure is consistent between teams
     - case sensitive

 ### Manipulate keys
-- `SET key value [EX seconds] [PX miliseconds] [NX|XX]`
+- `SET key value [EX seconds] [PX milliseconds] [NX|XX]`
     - set TTL
         - EX - expire after seconds
-        - PX - expire after miliseconds
+        - PX - expire after milliseconds
-    - check for existance
+    - check for existence
         - NX - not exists
             - set will not work if the key already exists
         - XX - already exists